This content is viewable by Everyone

 An accessible digital document is well-structured, providing visual information in a non-visual format.
 Examples of digital documents are PDFs and Microsoft Office files.
 There are many more.
 They exist on a website, sent in an email or shared in various ways.
 The information on this page is specific to Microsoft Word, but the principles apply to all text documents.
 Building accessibility into the document from the start is best practice.

 Follow accessible structure best practices.
 Assistive technology interprets electronic documents based on structure, same it does for web pages.
 Plan the organization and structure.

 Using built-in tools for headers, lists, and tables creates document structure.
 Use markup properly rather than for visual effects like bolding or adding spaces.
-The PDF format is the most widely used on the web.
 Become familiar with the steps required to produce accessible PDFs.

 Write in clear language and use descriptive links

 Clear simple, jargon-free language is easier for everyone to understand.
 Links should be clear where they are going.
 Avoid "read more" and "click here" for link text, but if you have to, include a title attribute in the code.

 Give images alt attributes or null alt attributes

 Follow accessible image best practices.
 Provide alternative text that gives context when the images are missing or unviewable.
 For images that do not convey useful information or are considered decorative, use null alt attributes to allow a screen reader to skip it.

 Follow the UCSF Editorial Style Guide

 The UCSF Editorial Style Guide, linked from the UCSF Brand Identity Editorial Expression page, standardizes frequently used terms, punctuation, and style.
 This creates brand consistency for communicators when writing for and about UCSF.
 It improves clarity and readability across all communications outlets.